gopithota207/oracle_dataguard_setup/README.md

 --mail            EMAIL   Send report to this email --help                    Show help
 ---
-Protection Modes Explained
-MaxProtection    - Zero data loss.
-Primary stops if standby is unavailable.
-Use for: Critical financial or production databases.
-MaxAvailability  - Zero data loss when standby is reachable.
-Primary continues if standby becomes unavailable.
-Use for: High availability with acceptable brief outages.
-MaxPerformance   - Best primary performance.
-Some data loss possible.
-Use for: Development, reporting, or non-critical standbys.
----

 Sample Output
 ========================================================================
 Oracle Data Guard Setup  |  PRIMARY: ORCL  to  STANDBY: ORCLSTBY